 Post-secondary institutions have remained open and available for learners with remote adaptive learning.
 The goal of these protocols is to support the gradual increase of in-person teaching, learning, research, administrative and support services at post-secondary institutions while reducing the risk of COVID-19 transmission.
+Protocols shared in this document support the Orders, notices and guidance issued by the Provincial Health Officer and local health authorities.
+Institutions are responsible for operationalizing these protocols, and ensuring that their campus safety plans align with the evolving COVID-19 public health information and direction.

 Key interventions to reduce COVID-19 transmission are early diagnosis and isolation of people with COVID-19 and identification and management of clusters of infection.
 General prevention measures such as frequent cleaning of high touch surfaces, hand hygiene and reducing unnecessary close contact with large numbers of people add additional layers of protection.